-6.10.3.1 Where residential and other land uses sensitive to noise are proposed in close proximity to Provincial Highways, it may be necessary to mitigate noise impact, in part, by way of subdivision design.
-A Noise Impact Feasibility Study will be submitted prior to approval in principle of such land uses located within 50 m of arterial and major collector rights-of-way and within 100 m of a Provincial Highway right-of-way, or as required by the City or Region.
+6.10.3.1 Where residential and other land uses sensitive to noise are proposed in close proximity to Provincial Highways, it may be necessary to mitigate noise impact, in part, by way of building and site design.
+An Acoustic Feasibility Study will be submitted prior to approval in principle of such land uses located within 50 m of arterial and major collector rights-of-way and within 100 m of a Provincial Highway right-of-way, or as required by the City or Region.

-6.10.3.2 Residential development or development that includes outdoor living areas will not be permitted in locations where the mitigated outdoor noise levels are forecast to exceed limits specified by the applicable Ministry of the Environment noise guideline by five dBA or more.
-A detailed noise study will be required to demonstrate that every effort has been made to achieve the sound level criteria specified by the applicable Ministry of the Environment noise guideline, for an outdoor living area and the noise study shall prove to the satisfaction of the City that the noise level in the outdoor living area, after applying attenuation measures, is the lowest level aesthetically, technically, administratively and economically practical.
-The attenuated outdoor noise criteria may be exceeded by five dBA if a warning (consistent with Provincial Government Guidelines) regarding noise levels, is provided to prospective residents of the development area.
+6.10.3.2 Residential development or development that includes outdoor living areas will not be permitted in locations where the mitigated outdoor noise levels are forecast to exceed limits specified by the applicable Provincial Government environmental noise guideline.
+A detailed noise study will be required to demonstrate that every effort has been made to achieve the sound level limits specified by the applicable Provincial Government environmental noise guideline, for an outdoor living area (55 dBA or less).
+Only in cases where the required noise attenuation measures are not feasible for technical, economic, aesthetic or administrative reasons would excess noise above the limit (55 dBA) be acceptable, with a warning clause to prospective purchasers, consistent with the applicable Provincial Government environmental noise guideline.
+In these situations, any excess noise above the limit will not be acceptable if it exceeds 60 dBA.

-6.10.3.3 Development with a residential component such as dwellings, or any development which includes bedrooms, sleeping quarters, living rooms or reading rooms which will be subject to high levels of traffic noise, will only be permitted if it includes structural features which result in interior noise levels that comply with the indoor standards specified by the applicable Ministry of the Environment noise guideline.
+6.10.3.3 Development with a residential component such as dwellings, or any development which includes bedrooms, sleeping quarters, living rooms or reading rooms which will be subject to high levels of traffic noise, will only be permitted if it includes structural features which result in interior noise levels that comply with the indoor standards specified by the applicable Provincial Government environmental noise guideline.